Snake skeleton: Proteroglyph

 Proteroglyphous snakes (forward grooved) have shortened maxillae bearing few teeth except for a substantially enlarged fang pointing downwards and completely folded around the venom channel, forming a hollow needle.
 Because the fangs are only a fraction of an inch long in even the largest species, these snakes must hang on, at least momentarily, as they inject their venom.
 Some spitting cobras have modified fang tips allowing them to spray venom at an attacker's eyes.
 This form of dentition is unique to elapids.

 Solenoglyph

 A solenoglyphous snake.
 A rattlesnake skull (Crotalus sp.)

 Solenoglyphous snakes (pipe grooved) have the most advanced venom delivery method of any snake.
-Each maxilla is reduced to a nub supporting a single hollow fang tooth.
-The fangs, which can be as long as half the length of the head, are folded against the roof of the mouth, pointing posteriorly.
-The skull has a series of interacting elements that ensure that the fangs rotate into biting position when the jaws open.
-Solenoglyphous snakes open their mouths almost 180 degrees, and the fangs swing into a position to allow them to penetrate deep into the prey.
+Each maxilla is reduced to a nub supporting a single hollow tooth.
+The teeth, which can be as long as half the length of the head, are folded against the roof of the mouth, pointing posteriorly.
+The skull has a series of interacting elements that ensure that the teeth rotate into biting position when the jaws open.
+Solenoglyphous snakes open their mouths almost 180 degrees, and the teeth swing into a position to allow them to penetrate deep into the prey.
 While solenoglyph venom is typically less toxic than that of proteroglyphs, this system allows them to deeply inject large quantities of venom.
 This form of dentition is unique to vipers.